Sagebrew/com.sagebrew.web/sagebrew/help_center/documents/donations/donation_goals_citizen.md

-# What are Donation Goals? #
+# What are Goals? #
-Donation Goals are a way for a candidate running for office to fundraise and organize their campaign needs and objectives.
+Goals are a way for a candidate running for office to fundraise and organize their campaign needs and objectives.

 ## How do they work? ##
-Donation Goals work in rounds.
+Goals work in rounds.
 A candidate will first set a round of Donation Goals.
 Each Donation Goal will have a specific, tangible follow through, such as launching a commercial or holding a rally.
 Once a Donation Goal is reached, the funding for that goal will be released to the candidate.